I’m like you: curious and constantly doing my own research.

-So it sounds like it’s worth figuring out what my needs are ASAP.
-How do I ask for the right labs with regards to vitamin D?
+So it sounds like it’s worth figuring out my needs ASAP.
+How do I ask for the proper labs for vitamin D?

 Smart question!
-You don’t want to simply request that your practitioner run labs for "vitamin D", whether you’re trying to conceive or already pregnant.
-Many providers mistakenly order vitamin D-1, 25, which is not the correct way to accurately assess vitamin D status.
-Remember, this is the form of vitamin D that hasn’t made it to your kidneys yet and is not readily bioavailable, so your body can’t actually use it all just yet.
-In fact, that number might even look quite high, especially if you’ve already started to proactively supplement with vitamin D. But vitamin D-1, 25 it is not reflective of your actual vitamin D status, so be sure the correct test is ordered.
+You don’t want to simply request that your practitioner run labs for "vitamin D," whether you’re trying to conceive or already pregnant.
+Many providers mistakenly order vitamin D-1, 25, which is not the correct way to assess vitamin D status accurately.
+Remember, this is the form of vitamin D that hasn’t made it to your kidneys and is not readily bioavailable, so your body can’t use it all just yet.
+That number might even look relatively high, especially if you’ve already started proactively supplementing with vitamin D. Still, vitamin D-1, 25 does not reflect your actual vitamin D status, so be sure the correct test is ordered.
 I’ve had clients come to me from other providers who have been advised to stop taking vitamin D out of fear of toxicity.
 To me, this is alarming.
-Your practitioner ordering the wrong test can scare you into halting vitamin D supplementation when you desperately need it, so it’s important that you are very clear in that you want to be checked for vitamin D, 25-Hydroxy (vitamin D 25-OH).
+Your practitioner ordering the wrong test can scare you into halting vitamin D supplementation when you desperately need it, so you must be clear that you want to be checked for vitamin D, 25-Hydroxy (vitamin D 25-OH).

 Is a vitamin D supplement enough?

-This will surprise you, but many prenatal vitamins don’t actually contain enough vitamin D for pregnant women.
-Vitamin D dosage can be a bit controversial since vitamin D can be toxic if your levels are too high.
-But if you’ve read any of my other articles on specific vitamins (A, E, B, for example) you remember one key takeaway: it is extremely hard to overdo many of these vitamins while pregnant or breastfeeding.
+This will surprise you, but many prenatal vitamins don’t contain enough vitamin D for pregnant women.
+Vitamin D dosage can be controversial since vitamin D can be toxic if your levels are too high.
+But if you’ve read any of my other articles on specific vitamins (A, E, B, for example), you remember one key takeaway: it is tough to overdo many of these vitamins while pregnant or breastfeeding.